Paul Samuel Reinsch: Academic career

 In 1900, Reinsch published World Politics at the End of the Nineteenth Century.
 The book, which focuses on great power disputes over China, German imperialism and American expansionism, has been characterized as an early writing within the field of political science that recognized that international politics were shaped by unique economic, political and intellectual forces.
 In the book, Reinsch identifies a shift from nationalism to national imperialism where the new desire of European nation-states is to control as much territory as possible.
-Reinsch criticizes national imperialism on the basis of its threat to world peace, the subjugation of indigenous peoples and its diversion of focus from domestic reform.
-However, Reinsch was in favor of expansionism on the grounds of a "white man's burden."